Coenzyme Q10: Regulation and composition

 CoQ_{10} is not approved by the U.S. Food and Drug Administration (FDA) for the treatment of any medical condition.
-However, it is sold as a dietary supplement not subject to the same regulations as medicinal drugs, and is an ingredient in some cosmetics.
+However, it is sold as a dietary supplement not subject to the same regulations as medicinal drugs, and is an ingredient in some cosmetics and energy drinks.
 The manufacture of CoQ_{10} is not regulated, and different batches and brands may vary significantly.

 Research

 A 2014 Cochrane review found insufficient evidence to make a conclusion about its use for the prevention of heart disease.
 A 2016 Cochrane review concluded that CoQ_{10} had no effect on blood pressure.
 A 2021 Cochrane review found "no convincing evidence to support or refute" the use of CoQ_{10} for the treatment of heart failure.

 A 2017 meta-analysis of people with heart failure taking 30–100 mg/d of CoQ_{10} found a 31% lower mortality and increased exercise capacity, with no significant difference in the endpoints of left heart ejection fraction.
 A 2021 meta-analysis found that CoQ_{10} was associated with a 31% lower all-cause mortality in HF patients.
-In a 2023 meta-analysis of older people, ubiquinone had evidence of a cardiovascular effect, but ubiquinol did not.
+In a 2023 meta-analysis of older people, ubiquinone had evidence of a cardiovascular effect, but ubiquinol (the reduced form) did not.

 Although CoQ_{10} has been studied as a potential remedy to treat purported muscle-related side effects of statin medications, the results were mixed.
 Although a 2018 meta-analysis concluded that there was preliminary evidence for oral CoQ_{10} reducing statin-associated muscle symptoms, including muscle pain, muscle weakness, muscle cramps, and muscle tiredness, 2015 and 2024 meta-analysis found that CoQ_{10} had no effect on statin myopathy.